-In 2012 we built a centre called "Baho Neza Mwana" ("A Better Life for Children") which provided short-term residential care for street children in a stable, supportive environment with schooling and/or training opportunities.
-At the same time we set out to identify and support their families so that the children could be reintegrated in their homes.
-This programme has been remarkably successful with very nearly 90% of the children remaining off the street.
+In 2012 we built a centre called Baho Neza Mwana ("A Better Life for Children") which provided short-term residential care in a stable, supportive environment with schooling and/or training opportunities.
+At the same time we set out to identify and support families so that their children could return home.
+This programme has been remarkably successful with almost 90% of those children remaining off the street.

-In 2020 the Rwandan authorities decided to phase out residential care for street children so, to be in line with this policy, we are channelling our support for vulnerable families and children through our "Building Communities" programme.
-Our target is to prevent children being driven onto the street in the first place.
+In 2020 the Rwandan authorities phased out residential care for street-connected children so we are now channelling our support for vulnerable families and children through our Building Communities programme.
+Our target is to reduce the poverty that is often the root cause of children being driven onto the street.

 Impact